huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Privacy conscious clients SHOULD NOT use session resumption if their IP address or location has changed, to reduce risk of tracking by the servers.

-Clients may receive address validation tokens from the server using the NEW TOKEN mechanism; see section 8 of {{!RFC9000}}.
+Clients could receive address validation tokens from the server using the NEW TOKEN mechanism; see section 8 of {{!RFC9000}}.
 The associated tracking risks are mentioned in {{privacy-issues-with-new-tokens}}.
 Privacy conscious clients SHOULD only use the NEW TOKEN mechanism when they are also using session